MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 {{ Fill in the Synopsis }}

 ### [New-CMBMSFDVEncryptionPolicy](New-CMBMSFDVEncryptionPolicy.md)
-Create a policy to manage whether to use BitLocker encryption on fixed data drives.​
+Create a policy to manage whether to use BitLocker encryption on fixed data drives.

 ### [New-CMBMSOSDEncryptionPolicy](New-CMBMSOSDEncryptionPolicy.md)
 Create a policy to manage whether to encrypt the OS drive with BitLocker.

 ### [New-CMBMSUserExemptionPolicy](New-CMBMSUserExemptionPolicy.md)
-Create a policy to configure instructions for users to request exemption from BitLocker protection.​
+Create a policy to configure instructions for users to request exemption from BitLocker protection.

 ### [New-CMBootableMedia](New-CMBootableMedia.md)
 Creates bootable media.